chimera-linux/chimera-linux.github.io/downloads/index.md

 All images are available [here](https://repo.chimera-linux.org/live).

-Live ISO media are available for the following architectures:
+Live ISO media and root filesystem tarballs are available for the following

-* `aarch64` (EFI)
-* `ppc64le` (OpenPOWER + SLOF, POWER8 or newer)
-* `x86_64` (EFI + BIOS)

-All live ISO media are available in bare console variant and GNOME desktop variant (which can also boot to console).
-They are also hybrid (for both optical media and USB removable media).

-Root file system tarballs are available for the following architectures:
+architectures:

 * `aarch64`
 * `ppc64le`
 * `riscv64`
 * `x86_64`

+The `aarch64` and `riscv64` ISO media require UEFI.
+The `x86_64` media can use either UEFI or BIOS.
+The `ppc64le` media work on OpenPOWER (petitboot) as well as SLOF (PowerVM, qemu) systems.

+All live ISO media are available in bare console variant and GNOME desktop variant (which can also boot to console).
+They are also hybrid (for both optical media and USB removable media).

 Root file system tarballs are available at least in `minimal` and `core` variants.
 They represent the `base-minimal` and `base-core` packages